 The 766 square mile Rivanna River Watershed is made up of many sub-watersheds.
 Below are links to view maps and learn more about the smaller watersheds in our community.
-As noted in these sub-watershed descriptions, some of these waterways have been deemed “Impaired” by the Virginia Department of Environmental Quality (DEQ) in the 2016 305(b)/303(d) Water Quality Assessment Integrated Report (Integrated Report) which was released on April 2, 2018.
+As noted in these sub-watershed descriptions, some of these waterways have been deemed “Impaired” by the Virginia Department of Environmental Quality (DEQ) in the 2020 305(b)/303(d) Water Quality Assessment Integrated Report (Integrated Report).
 DEQ monitors water quality in Virginia’s rivers, lakes and tidal waters to determine whether the waters can safely be used for swimming, fishing and drinking.
 If standards are not met, the waterway is deemed to be “impaired.”

 See the interactive map below for details on the Rivanna Watershed and its sub-watersheds in Albemarle County.

 The Moormans River Watershed is 78 square miles and is a large feeder watershed to the South Fork Rivanna Reservoir.
 This reservoir is part of the public water supply for Charlottesville and Albemarle County.
 Major streams within the watershed include the Moormans River, Doyles River, Rocky Creek, and Wards Creek.
 The headwaters of the watershed are in the Shenandoah National Park (North Fork and South Fork of the Moormans).
 The Sugar Hollow Reservoir, another public water supply reservoir for Charlottesville and Albemarle County, is located near the headwaters.
 Communities in or near the watershed include Browns Cove, White Hall, Millington, and parts of Free Union.
 The main stem of the Moormans River is both a State Scenic River and a County Scenic Stream (as designated in the County Zoning Ordinance).